fredegd/3d-gallery/README.md

-# 3d-gallery
+# 3d-Sphere

-this is a prototype for a 3D art gallery
+this will be  a prototype for a 3D art gallery